Follow TV Tropes

 • Subverted.
 Carolyn hits Jane but actually stops crying and apologizing as she does so, as Jane was having none of her mother's emotional blackmail.

 • Played straight with Ricky and Col. Fitts.
-Fitts brutally beats Ricky and then goes on a tirade of all the things Ricky does wrong to justify it.
+Fitts brutally beats Ricky and then goes on a tirade about all the things Ricky does wrong to justify it.

 • World of Symbolism: In the first shot of Lester at work, he's reflected on a computer monitor, and the onscreen text looks like jail bars.
 That's just ONE example.
 The film is ripe for media classes to dissect.